ibm-cloud-docs/secure-enterprise/catalog-manifest.md

 ```
 {: codeblock}

-You can list multiple profiles in your catalog manifest JSON file, but only the first profile is added to your compliance information in a private catalog.
+You can list multiple policies in your catalog manifest JSON file, but only the first policy is added to your compliance information in a private catalog.
 {: important}

 The following values can be included at the `compliance` level:

 `authority`
-:   {{site.data.keyword.compliance_long}} v3 is the only authority accepted.
-This is programmatically written as `scc-v3`.
+:   {{site.data.keyword.sysdigsecure_short}} v1 is the only authority accepted.
+This is programmatically written as `scc-wp-v1`.

 `profiles`
-:   Section header that indicates the profile that contains the controls that are being claimed.
-You can view predefined profiles in {{site.data.keyword.compliance_short}}.
+:   Section header that indicates the policy that contains the controls that are being claimed.
+You can view [predefined policies in {{site.data.keyword.sysdigsecure_short}}](/docs/workload-protection?topic=workload-protection-about&interface=ui#about-available-policies).

     `profile_name`
-    :   The name of the profile.
+    :   The name of the policy.
 For example, `NIST`.
-You can find the profile name in {{site.data.keyword.compliance_short}}.
+You can find the policy name in {{site.data.keyword.sysdigsecure_short}}.

     `profile_version`
-    :   The version of the profile.
+    :   The version of the policy.
 For example, `1.0.0`.
-You can find the profile name in {{site.data.keyword.compliance_short}}.
+You can find the policy name in {{site.data.keyword.sysdigsecure_short}}.

 `controls`
 :   Section header that indicates that the variation has claimed controls.
 The catalog manifest accepts an array of controls that you can claim on your variation by specifying a control's `profile_name`, `profile_version`, and `control_name`.
-You can view predefined profiles in {{site.data.keyword.compliance_short}}.
+You can view predefined policies in {{site.data.keyword.sysdigsecure_short}}.

     `profile`
-    :    Section header that indicates that you are adding controls from a specific profile.
+    :    Section header that indicates that you are adding controls from a specific policy.

         `name`
-        :   The profile name of the claimed control.
+        :   The policy name of the claimed control.
 For example, `NIST`.
-You can find the profile name in {{site.data.keyword.compliance_short}}.
+You can find the policy name in {{site.data.keyword.sysdigsecure_short}}.

         `version`
-        :   The version of the profile.
+        :   The version of the policy.
 For example, `1.0.0`.
-You can find the profile name in {{site.data.keyword.compliance_short}}.
+You can find the policy name in {{site.data.keyword.sysdigsecure_short}}.

     `names`
     :   Section header to indicate a list of claimed controls.
 For example: